joostkremers/criticmarkup-emacs/README.md

 - `C-c * s`: substitute text
 - `C-c * c`: insert a comment (possibly with highlight)

 The commands to delete or substitute text operate on the region.
 The command to insert a comment can be used with an active region, in which case the text in the region will be highlighted.
 It can also be used inside an existing markup to add a comment to it.
 If it is used anywhere else, it just adds a lone comment.
-The commands for inserting and substituting text and for inserting a comment {++all++} put the cursor at the correct position, so you can start typing right away.
+The commands for inserting and substituting text and for inserting a comment {++all ++}put the cursor at the correct position, so you can start typing right away.

 ## Follow changes mode ##